Automattic/woocommerce-services/README.md

 # Connect for WooCommerce

-What you see today is a plugin, though the goal for  Connect for WooCommerce is to be a fully integrated part of WooCommerce core.
-To get us from feature plugin to core, Connect for WooCommerce development is now in ALPHA - this means that you should expect frequent and sometimes large changes as features are added.
-During ALPHA testing, we'll be fixing problems and working to launch a feature-complete BETA.
-Successful BETA will culminate in a PR for inclusion into a future WooCommerce release.
+Connect for WooCommerce development is now in BETA - this means that you should expect frequent and sometimes large changes as we improve the service.
+During BETA testing, we'll be fixing problems and working to launch a feature-complete MVP.

-**We do not recommend you use this ALPHA software on a production site.**
+**This is a BETA release.
+Please carefully test and make sure it meets your needs before considering for a production site.**

+Connect for WooCommerce makes basic eCommerce features like shipping more reliable by taking the burden off of your site’s infrastructure.

+With Connect, critical services are hosted on Automattic’s best-in-class infrastructure, rather than relying on your store’s hosting.
+That means your store will be more stable and faster.

 The emphasis for initial release of Connect for WooCommerce is shipping simplified.
-We are providing a Shipping Zones-compatible USPS shipping method and, coming soon, a Shipping Zones compatible Canada Post shipping method.
+We are providing Shipping Zones-compatible USPS and Canada Post shipping methods and USPS shipping labels (stamps).
 Shipping Zones are [an exciting new feature of WooCommerce 2.6](https://woocommerce.wordpress.com/2016/02/10/shipping-zones-to-ship-with-2-6/).

+To use the features, simply install this plugin and activate the ones you want directly in your dashboard.
+As we add more services, you’ll see more features available directly in WooCommerce - making setup simpler.

 Our USPS shipping method pulls rates for customers' carts in real time from the USPS server.
 No USPS account is needed - use the default one if you like.